Edit Content

 The Sun above Vistula river: Photovoltaic Development in Poland

-Photovoltaics in Poland is one of the fastest growing renewable energy sectors, and one of the most cost-effective ways for companies to reduce their electricity costs.
+Photovoltaics in Poland is one of the fastest-growing sectors of renewable energy, and also one of the most cost-effective ways to reduce electricity expenses for businesses.

-The development of photovoltaics in Poland, from the perspective of companies and industry, is an investment with many benefits, both economic and environmental.
+The development of photovoltaics in Poland, from the perspective of companies and industry, is an investment that brings many benefits—both economic and environmental.
 Here are some of them:

 • Reduction of electricity bills by up to 90%.
-On average, electricity costs account for about 20% of a company’s overall expenditure, and in some industries even more.
-Photovoltaics allow you to produce your own energy, which is cheaper and more stable than that from the grid.
+On average, electricity costs account for around 20% of a company’s total expenses.
+Photovoltaics allows for self-production of energy, which is cheaper and more stable than energy from the grid.

-• Increased energy independence and security of supply.
-Photovoltaics ensure that your business continues to operate even in the event of a grid failure or energy unavailability.
-In addition, thanks to energy storage, surplus energy can be stored for own use.
+• Increased energy independence and supply security.
+Photovoltaics ensures business continuity even in the event of grid failures.
+Thanks to energy storage, surplus energy can be stored for internal use.

-• Improved corporate image and environmental awareness.
-Photovoltaics is one of the cleanest and most environmentally friendly ways of generating energy.
-By using photovoltaics, a company demonstrates its commitment to climate protection and the reduction of CO2 emissions.
+• Improved company image and environmental awareness.
+Photovoltaics is one of the cleanest and most environmentally friendly ways to generate energy.
+By using photovoltaics, a company demonstrates its commitment to climate protection and CO2 emissions reduction.

-The development of photovoltaics for companies in Poland operates on similar principles to photovoltaics for single-family houses, with some differences.
-Depending on the power and type of installation, a company can benefit from one of the following solutions:
+The development of photovoltaics for companies in Poland operates similarly to installations for single-family homes, with a few differences.
+Depending on the capacity and type of installation, companies can benefit from one of the following solutions:

-• Small RES installations from 150 kWp to 1 MWp – for hotels, spas, etc. In this case, the company can sell photovoltaic energy to the grid on the basis of a PPA (Power Purchase Agreement), i.e. a long-term agreement to purchase energy at a fixed price.
+• Small RES installations from 150 kWp to 1 MWp – e.g., for hotels or sanatoriums.
+Energy can be sold to the grid based on a PPA (Power Purchase Agreement).

 Skip to content